bukharyi/ROS_2_DEV_MANAGER/README.md

 # Development Manager for ROS 2
-A terminal-based development manager for ROS 2.
-Designed to streamline workflows, reduce errors, and accelerate development.
+A terminal-based ROS 2 project workspace management and development framework.
+Designed to streamline workflows, reduce errors and mistakes, and accelerate development with smart and automated features.
 Compatible with any ROS 2 distro.

+### Why using this?
+- You want to start working on ROS 2 project faster and don't want to waste time setting up a workspace and configure it.
+- You just got a new PC and want to straight a way working on your ROS 2 project with minimal setup process.
+- You want to have a multiple workspace or project with each using different package version and environment configuration but lazy to go thorough the manual sourcing, export and building process.
+- You hate `apt install ros-xx-xx` and want to control the version of your favourite package that you clone from GitHub and minimalize dependency issue.
+- You keep forgetting to source your installed package and want an automated sourcing feature each time after building the package.
+- You hate having to `cd` around to build your package and want to `colcon build` your package at pre-defined location regardless of where your current terminal working directory is.
+- You want a clean and organized workspace so that you can navigate your code easily.

+Anyway... just give this tool a try.
+Most common multi-step processes has been consodilated into one push button (See useful aliases below)😃

-Tested with:
+### Tested with
 - ROS 2 Humble in Ubuntu 22.04
 - ROS 2 Jazzy in Ubuntu 24.04

-Known issue:
+### Known issue
 - In Ubuntu 24.04, you may face "EXTERNALLY-MANAGED" error when using python pip package installer and rosdep.
 Two solutions:
     1. Use python environment as suggested.
 OR
     2. Remove `/usr/lib/python3.XX/EXTERNALLY-MANAGED` file.

-# First Time Basic Setup Tutorial
+# First Time Setup Tutorial
 ## 1) Prepare Project Folder
 1. Create an empty folder anywhere in your system.
-(This is the `PROJECTS_FOLDER` as shown in the [Folder Structure] section below.
+(This is the `PROJECTS_FOLDER` as shown in the [Folder & File Structure] section below.
 This will be the folder where you will place the dev_manager and project repos.)
 2. `cd` into the created folder.
 3. Clone this repo as `dev_manager`:
     ```
     git clone https://github.com/mnmahir/ROS_2_DEV_MANAGER.git dev_manager
     ```
-## 2) Create New ROS 2 Project using Template
+## 2) Create New ROS 2 Project
 1. `cd` into `dev_manager` dir and run:
     ```
     source dev_init.bash